 (Starring Jean-Claude Van Damme, Dolph Lundgren and Ally Walker)

-“Universal Soldier” grossed $36,000,000 dollars on a $23,000,000 budget, which isn’t necessarily a financial loss, but when it’s sandwiched between “Double Impact” (grossed $80,000,000) and “Nowhere to Run” (grossed $64,000,000), it starts to resemble a box office bomb.
+“Universal Soldier” grossed $36,000,000 dollars (in the United States and Canada) on a $23,000,000 budget, which isn’t necessarily a financial loss, but when it’s sandwiched between bigger hits, it starts to resemble an underperformer.
 So why was this?
 The reviews might’ve been negative, but the only time JCVD’s fanbase would ever care about what a critic thought was when they’d accidentally endorse one of his films with a line like: “superfluous nudity and inhuman amounts of comically exaggerated violence“.
 Sold!
 “Universal Soldier” didn’t get any worse notices than the rest, so the reviews couldn’t have had an impact on its box office intake.
 The rating was a reliable hard “R”, just like the others and Van Damme wasn’t succumbing to any misguided attempts at softening his image, making a social statement, straying from the action genre or anything else that could potentially alienate his target audience… Or did he?

 Detective MartialHorror has solved the case!
 Maybe…